JeremiahCheatham/archlinux/README.md

 A direct link to a mirror with the latest image. https://mirrors.edge.kernel.org/archlinux/iso/latest/

 ### Create bootable USB
 WARNING!
-All data on the USB device will be perminantly lost.
+All data on the USB device will be permanently lost.
 WARNING!
 Be sure to check device size and mount points to make sure it is your USB.
 To find the name of your USB device.
 Use the command lsblk.